ryanmitchellin/Crime-Reporting-Website/README.md

-# Project: Baddie reported by the civilians website
+# Project: Crime reported by the civilians website

 ## About
 This is a website where civilians can report the baddie's information and the location where they saw it.
 Then, the location can be seen on the map using the Leaflet API.